paulkogni/postdoc-year1/biweekly_meeting.md

-## Questions for nect meeting
+## Questions for next meeting
-- [ ] what about financial decisions during absense? (i.e. UKBB says they need more money than planned)
+- [x] what about financial decisions during absense? (i.e. UKBB says they need more money than planned)
-- [ ] reimbursement during absence
+- [x] reimbursement during absence
+- [x] day off next wednesday?
-- [ ] fine to share ethics documents in case someone needs those?
+- [x] fine to share ethics documents in case someone needs those?
-- [ ] Admin
+- [x] Admin
     - Group wiki (confluence): cannot change owners of space.
 Options:
         - create new space with owner me or you
             - problem again: when handing over or that only one person can manage users